Trial by combat: Origins

 Unlike trial by ordeal in general, which is known to many cultures worldwide, trial by combat is known primarily from the customs of the Germanic peoples.
 The practice was "almost universal in Europe" according to medievalist Eric Jager.
 It was in use among the ancient Burgundians, Ripuarian Franks, Alamans, Lombards, and Swedes.

 It was unknown in Anglo-Saxon law and Roman law and it does not figure in the traditions of Middle Eastern antiquity such as the code of Hammurabi or the Torah.
 However, it is recorded in the medieval Irish Brehon Laws, such as Din Techtugad.

 The practice is regulated in various Germanic legal codes.
 Being rooted in Germanic tribal law, the various regional laws of the Frankish Empire (and the later Holy Roman Empire) prescribed different particulars, such as equipment and rules of combat.
-The Lex Alamannorum (recension Lantfridana 81, dated to 712–730 AD) prescribes a trial by combat in the event of two families disputing the boundary between their lands.
+The Lex Alamannorum (recension Lantfridana 81, dated to 712–730 AD) prescribes a trial by combat in the event that two families disputed the boundary between their lands.
 A handful of earth taken from the disputed piece of land is put between the contestants and they are required to touch it with their swords, each swearing that their claim is lawful.
 The losing party besides forfeiting their claim to the land is required to pay a fine.

 Capitularies governing its use appear from the year 803 onwards.
 Louis the Pious prescribed combat between witnesses of each side, rather than between the accuser and the accused, and briefly allowed for the Ordeal of the Cross in cases involving clerics.

 In medieval Scandinavia, the practice survived throughout the Viking Age in the form of the holmgang.

 An unusual variant, the marital duel, involved combat between a husband and wife, with the former physically handicapped in some way.
 The loser was killed.

 Holy Roman Empire

 Otto the Great in 967 expressly sanctioned the practice of Germanic tribal law even if it did not figure in the more "imperial" Roman law.
 The celebrated case of Gero, Count of Alsleben, is a good example.
 The Fourth Lateran Council of 1215 deprecated judicial duels, and Pope Honorius III in 1216 asked the Teutonic Order to cease its imposition of judicial duels on their newly converted subjects in Livonia.
 For the following three centuries, there was latent tension between the traditional regional laws and Roman law.

-The Sachsenspiegel of 1230 recognises the judicial duel as an important function to establish guilt or innocence in cases of insult, injury, or theft.
+The Sachsenspiegel of 1230 recognizes the judicial duel as an important function to establish guilt or innocence in cases of insult, injury, or theft.
 The combatants are armed with swords and shields and may wear linen and leather clothing, but their heads and feet must be bare and their hands only protected by light gloves.
 The accuser is to await the accused at the designated place of combat.
 If the accused does not appear after being summoned three times, the accuser may execute two cuts and two stabs against the wind, and his matter will be treated as if he had won the fight.